 - Motivate them to be good and teach a positive attitude

-- Reward them if they are showing positive behavior
+- Reward them if they are showing positive behaviour

-Here are the major steps you should do if your kids are the victim of bullying
+Here are the significant steps you should do if your kids are the victim of Bullying

 Make an environment where your kids feel safe and comfortable if your kids being bullied

-- Encourage your kids to make more friend
+- Encourage your kids to make more friends

 - Motivate your kids that it's not your fault